Alexiush/ScpGenerator/README.md

 # ScpGenerator
-Example of RNN trained to produce SCP descriptions
+Example of RNN trained to produce SCP descriptions.
+Focused on TensorflowLite compatibility.